mulefish/knn-vector-tutorial/README.md

 4: Discuss why that is nice
 5: First using 'cards' and next use a slightly less simple dataset with more dimensions to show how powerful vecoriztion is

-# COPY
-An Introduction to KNN: On Comparing Apples and Oranges and Machine Learning and Vectors
+# An Introduction to KNN: On Comparing Apples and Oranges and Machine Learning and Vectors

 You can’t compare apples and oranges, they say.
 But let me tell you something: you absolutely can.
 You just need to know where to look.
 The secret is, it’s all about finding the right dimensions.